 The Chancellor fulfills the canonical duties of this position by ensuring the documents of the curia are gathered, arranged, and safeguarded in the archives, and by recording the ecclesiastical acts, decrees, and dispensations issued by the Bishop (can.
 482).
 The Chancellor is the chief notary, chief secretary and chief archivist of the diocesan curia.
 The duties of the Chancellor also extend to assisting the Bishop and the diocese in administrative matters.
 The Chancellor helps disseminate information to clergy, parishes, and the Catholic faithful that may be beneficial to the people of the Diocese of Tyler.
-Finally, in the name of the Bishop, the Chancellor issues letter of suitability and permissions for clergy and lay guests to minister and present in the diocese.
+Finally, in the name of the Bishop, the Chancellor issues a letter of suitability and permissions for clergy and lay guests to minister and present in the diocese.

 Permission for Guest Speakers and Presenters

 In order for the diocesan bishop to protect the integrity and unity of the faith (c.
-386, §2), written approval from bishop is required before speakers, presenters, or performers can be brought into the diocese by parishes, missions, schools, or other Catholic organizations.
+386, §2), written approval from the Bishop is required before speakers, presenters, or performers can be brought into the diocese by parishes, missions, schools, or other Catholic organizations.
 This applies to clergy, religious, and lay guests.

 The Diocese of Tyler is responsible for ensuring, to the best of its ability, that anyone brought in as a speaker, presenter, or performer for events held within the diocese is both faithful to the teachings of the Catholic Church, and is in good standing with the safe environment policies of their home diocese.
 This requires advanced communication (generally at least 30 days before the event) with the Office of the Chancellor as part of the event preparation.
 Events should not be promoted until approval is written received.

 Letter/Testimonial of Suitability for Visiting Clergy and Religious